-With average global brands maintaining tens – if not hundreds – of thousands of corporate nodes in their supply chain network, and average enterprises relying upwards of one hundred cloud-based applications, it is extremely difficult to maintain visibility across such a diverse and complex network.
+With average global brands maintaining tens – if not hundreds – of thousands of corporate nodes in their supply chain network, and average enterprises relying on upwards of one hundred cloud-based applications, it is extremely difficult to maintain visibility across such a diverse and complex network.
 Nevertheless, cyber risk monitoring across your entire socio-technical supply chain network is foundational to managing risk and responding to disruptions – regardless of whether they stem from climate change, a global pandemic, political instability, or a massive digital supply chain breach.

-Gaining this visibility will require a combination of socio-technical solutions and is essential for both assessing risk as well as responding to compromises.
+Gaining this visibility will require a combination of socio-technical solutions and is essential for both assessing risk and responding to compromises.
 From policies focused on incentivizing information sharing to the pursuit of collaboration among digital democracies, governance and cooperation are foundational to security and democracy in the digital era.
 At the same time, technical solutions similarly are foundational.
 Facilitated human-computer interaction to better explore dependencies and concentration risks within your supply chain, for instance, can help surface underlying vulnerabilities across your supply chain.
-Borrowing from the widespread insights gained from social network analysis, these same models reframe risk beyond the enterprise level and help organizations gain visibility of the extended supply chain network.
+Borrowing from the widespread insights gained from social network analysis, these same models reframe risk beyond the enterprise level and help organizations gain visibility into the extended supply chain network.